rcya1/lilypad/README.md

 - Add the rest of my notes from college
 - Improve watcher to check modification dates to see when to rebuild files
-- Create index pages for folders and host HTML